MatthewPress/whats-for-dinner/README.md

 - `cd` into the project
 - Read this README thoroughly, then begin working!

-## MVP Tasks
+## main: MVP Tasks
-* CSS: Classes/selectors: .hidden, header, section
-* CSS: Styles: background = provided photo, background-colors = provided to match comp
-* CSS: Flexbox: What is it?
-How to implement it?
+* CSS: Position Clear button at bottom right of section/article

-## Completed Tasks:
+## main: Completed Tasks:
 * HTML: Create a draft HTML: header, one section w/ a radio buttons form, one section that holds the pot, one section that displays the dish where the pot use to be w/ clear button
 * HTML: head and meta data
+* HTML: add classes and ids
 * JS: Create some dish arrays for side, main dish, dessert / store in object for bracket notation
 * JS: querySelectors for elements needed in JS
 * JS: Event listeners on the buttons: Let's Cook, Clear
 * JS: Event handlers: Let's Cook (click, get radio button value, find appropriate array, randomly select dish, hide pot section, display dish section), Clear (click, clear dish section, hide dish section, display pot section, clear radio button choice)
+* CSS: Match comp

+## error: (CYOA) Error Handling and Clear Button
+* User should not be able to click the “Let’s Cook” button for a recipe unless they have selected an option.
+* Disable button and have some visible display to the user that the button is disabled

+## error: Completed Tasks:
+* The user can click a clear button, which clears the page of any message.
+User should only be able to click the clear button if a food is visible.
+When the clear button is clicked and the food is removed, the image of the cookpot should re-appear.